‘Star Wars: The Last Jedi’ Spoilers: Why Luke Skywalker, Princess Leia Won’t See Eye To Eye

 After host Jason Ward admitted that, according to his insiders, the scenes depicting Luke Skywalker’s reunion with Chewbacca and R2-D2 left viewers “teary eyed,” it was then noted that Luke and Leia don’t get to see each other in Star Wars: The Last Jedi.
 Jason Ward had various other details to make regarding Star Wars: The Last Jedi during the recording of his Making Star Wars podcast, too.

 Of course, at the moment, this is all purely speculation.
-In fact we can expect to learn more concrete information regarding the future of the Star Wars franchise, in particular what it holds for Star Wars: The Last Jedi, over the next few days when Star Wars Celebration unfolds in Orlando.
-We can at the very least expect to see the first trailer for The Last Jedi over the course of the event, while those not in attendance will be happy to know that the clip will be released online soon after, too.
+In fact, we can expect to learn more concrete information regarding the future of the Star Wars franchise, in particular, what it holds for Star Wars: The Last Jedi, over the next few days when Star Wars Celebration unfolds in Orlando.
+We can, at the very least, expect to see the first trailer for The Last Jedi over the course of the event, while those not in attendance will be happy to know that the clip will be released online soon after, too.

 This isn’t the first time that footage from Star Wars: The Last Jedi has premiered, though.
 That occurred at the Disney shareholders annual meeting in Denver, Colorado, last month.
 This clip even saw the first words in the film revealed.
 According to the Los Angeles Times, before screening the footage Disney CEO Bob Iger decided to address the audience.

-The footage then showed Luke asking Rey, “Who are you?,” before Rey then hands him her lightsaber.
+The footage then showed Luke asking Rey, “Who are you?” before Rey then hands him her lightsaber.
 Bob Iger also took this moment to pay an emotional tribute to Carrie Fisher, too.

 We’ll get to see what Star Wars: The Last Jedi actually entails when the blockbuster is finally released on December 15.